 Although it is very similar to a latte or macchiato, the proportions of these espresso drinks differ somewhat.
 It differs not only in the amount of espresso and milk that you use but also in the type of milk you use.

-For instance, in a macchiato, a tiny amount of milk is used to “stain” the coffee, so there is very little milk in this type of drink.
+For instance, in a macchiato, a tiny amount of milk is used to “stain” the coffee, so there is very little milk in this type of drink – What is a Macchiato?
 Although the proportions of milk and espresso are very similar in a latte, the milk in a latte is foamed.
 Even though the milk in a cortado is steamed, it is not “frothy” or foamed at all.

 With a cortado, equal amounts of espresso and milk are usually used, although you can use slightly more milk if you like.
 Cortados are usually placed in small cups that hold five to seven ounces of coffee.
 In California, the Gibraltar glass is usually used instead, which is an exact four and a half ounces.